egap/methods-guides/latex-guide/latex-guide.md

 ## Takeaways

-- Agree on a tracking strategy with your collaborators
+- Agree on a tracking strategy with your collaborators.
-- Do not add generated files such as log files to the repository
+- Do not add generated files such as log files to the repository.
-- Do add files (such as figures, even though generated) to make building the paper easier
+- Do add files (such as figures, even though generated) to make building the paper easier.
 - Use git and GitHub for version control.

 ## Practice